qwe2820435o2/SceneGuide/Design/Counting scheme design.md

 **Solution:**

-Borrow the concept of time window, take each time of the scheduled task as the benchmark, divide 1 day into multiple time windows, and only operate the aggregated data corresponding to the time window
+Borrow the concept of a time window, take each time of the scheduled task as the benchmark, divide 1 day into multiple time windows, and only operate the aggregated data corresponding to the time window

 | Timing scheduling cycle | Number of splittable time windows in 1 day | Rules corresponding to Set keys |
 | :---------------------: | :----------------------------------------: | :-----------------------------: |